jacobheric/youbrew-extjs/README.txt

 before I burn it down and build them up (so I can remember how they work).

 Before you can run the application, you must create the database schema and tables.
 You can use one of the sql scripts (one has data in it, one creates empty tables) in the docs directory.
+Alternatively, you can try uncommenting the hibernate.hbm2ddl.auto property persist-context.xml to have hibernate generate your data structures for you.

 Something like this should work: